jbarzegar/yp_bot/eve/notes.md

 Eve is the backend for Jen.
 All settings are stored in Eve.

-Eve is built on NodeJs - Express - and Postgres
+Eve is built on NodeJs - Express - and Mongo

 ## Function
 Eve's function is to store and serve settings.
 Basically Eve is interfaced with by both Jen and Cecile